Taiyuan: Republican era

-Taiyuan was the last area in Shanxi to resist Communist control during the final stages of the Chinese Civil War.
-The city was taken by the Communists on 22 April 1949, after they surrounded Taiyuan and cut it off from all means of land and air supply, and taking the city required the support of 1,300 pieces of artillery.
-Many Nationalist officers committed suicide when the city fell to a Communist army.
+Taiyuan was the last area in Shanxi to resist Communist control during the final stages of the war.
+After Communist forces captured Taiyuan Wusu Airport, its defenders were trapped within the city, facing food shortages and low morale.
+Taiyuan Qinxian Airport and an adjacent barracks was subsequently established in October 1948 in the Dayingpan area of the city, which was able to accommodate transport aircraft, while the barracks garrisoned the Second and Third Battalions.
+The existing Chengbei Airport was also reinforced, and two temporary backup airfields were established at Gelaogou and Honggou.
+The city was taken by Communist forces on 22 April 1949, after they surrounded Taiyuan and cut it off from all means of land and air supply.
+The capture required the support of 1,300 pieces of artillery.
+Many Nationalist officers subsequently committed suicide.